 To appeal an assessment at the March hearings, a written request to appeal must be filed in the Assessor’s office no later than February 20th at 4:30pm.
 The request must contain certain information about the appellant, the owner, and the property for which the appeal is being submitted.
 A request must be submitted for each property to be appealed before the Board.

-For the convenience of the appellant, Request to Appeal forms are available in the Assessor's Office and above as of February 1, 2015.
+For the convenience of the appellant, Request to Appeal forms are available in the Assessor's Office and above as of February 1 of each year.

 Note: Failure to file a written appeal application by the February 20th deadline will disallow the appeal for that year.
 No exceptions can be made to the deadline requirement.
 In years when the Assessor requests an extension for filing the grand list, the appeal date is extended until March 20th, and the hearings are held during the month of April.